jiverson/jwt-auth-demo/README.md

-## Application demostrating auth service with in memory tokens
+## Application demonstrating auth service with in-memory tokens

 ### Running the service